itsanewd/iptv/README.md

 - Minor fixes
 <br />

-Whats's new:
+NB:
 <br />
-- Added MNC groups (RCTI, MNCTV, GTV) ; use Network Stream to watch it
+- Some device doesn't support (.mpd) format, try use TiviMate given in main or OTT Navigator instead of Perfect Player
-- Minor fixes
+- If your device compatible with Network Stream / NS Player (https://play.google.com/store/apps/details?id=com.genuine.leone), it will be much better